MicrosoftDocs/kaizala-docs/Articles/Solutions/Display Sharepoint announcements.md

 ## Implementation steps-

-1. Download the "Sharepoint-Announcemnet-SolutionPackage.zip" (*This contains Flow package*)
+1. Download the "SharepointAnnouncemnetOnkaizala-SolutionPackage.zip" (*This contains Flow package*)
 2. [Add Announcement app to SharePoint site](https://docs.microsoft.com/en-us/sharepoint/administration/add-apps-for-sharepoint-to-a-sharepoint-site)(*steps as below*)
      - Click on the settings icon
      - Click on Add an App